kubeslice/worker-operator/README.md

 ### Uninstalling the worker-operator

-For more information, see [deregistering the worker cluster ](https://docs.avesha.io/opensource/de-registering-the-worker-cluster).
+For more information, see [deregistering the worker cluster](https://docs.avesha.io/opensource/de-registering-the-worker-cluster).

 ```console
 helm uninstall kubeslice-worker -n kubeslice-system